bitlabstudio/ansible-webfaction-gunicorn-django/README.md

 course, just use the 1-click installer provided by Webfaction, but if you want to run your project professionally, you will outgrow that installer in no time.

-This playbook sets up Django and serves it via gunicorn & gevent.
+This playbook sets up Django and serves it via nginx & uWSGI.
 Static files will be handled by Webfaction's global nginx instance, as usual.
 Additionally we will install statsd and graphite, which will enable you to create awesome dashboards to monitor any aspect of your app / server.
 Supervisor will be used